Randman23/Assignment-2.2-303/README.md

 - Calculate the average of the values that are in the stack
 - Display the stack

+# Functions #

-# The following program requires no other files or input for implementation.
-All is data is added locaclly by the user. #
+The following program requires no other files or input for implementation.
+All is data is added locaclly by the user.

 The program performs the following functions in the proceeding order: